-What to know about Trump’s threat to take World Cup games from Boston
+What to know about Trump’s threat to move World Cup games from Boston

+FIFA World Cup 2026: What to know about Trump’s threat to move Boston games

 United States President Donald Trump has taken aim at the city of Boston over safety concerns ahead of FIFA World Cup 2026 football fixtures.